 LEC builds the capacity of leaders in the CAC movement to provide dynamic, purposeful leadership to their organizations.
 The LEC vision is to create strong, healthy, effective organizations and partnerships.
 By taking the time for professional growth and development, CAC executives can advance the ultimate success of their organization’s mission.

-The main Leadership Exchange and Coaching project is for CAC Directors who have been in their positions for two to three years.
-(The Mentorship Program is not a prerequisite for participation in the main LEC project.)
+The main Leadership Exchange and Coaching project is for CAC Directors and Associate Directors who have been in their positions for one to two years.

-WHAT CAN LEC BRING TO YOUR ORGANIZATIONS AND THE THOSE THAT LEAD IT
+WHAT CAN LEC BRING TO YOUR ORGANIZATIONS AND THOSE THAT LEAD IT

 CAC directors can be extremely isolated in their roles.
 LEC creates a unique support network of colleagues and offers an exceptional growth opportunity.

 - Inspires CAC leaders to lead from a compassionate, strengths-based perspective

 - Creates peer networks in order to strengthen the collective CAC leadership and encourage continuous improvement in the CAC model

 - Teaches the best of organization theory to the benefit of their organizations

 - Provides professional individual coaching tailored to each participant